intel-analytics/ipex-llm/docs/docs/Chronos/overview.md

-#Project Zouwu: Analytics Zoo Time Series for Telco
+#Project Chronos: Analytics Zoo Time Series for Telco

-Project Zouwu provides a reference solution that is designed and optimized for common time series applications in the Telco industry, including:
+Project Chronos provides a reference solution that is designed and optimized for common time series applications in the Telco industry, including:

 * _Use case_ - reference time series use cases in the Telco industry (such as network traffic forcasting, etc.)
 * _Model_ - built-in deep learning models for time series analysis (such as LSTM, [MTNet](https://arxiv.org/abs/1809.02105) and TCMF)